What are hydrogen fuel cell cars and should I buy one?

 Where can I buy hydrogen?

 There’s only a handful of hydrogen filling stations open to the public right now.
-Most of are in the south of the UK, with three in the London area, although there are others dotted around England, Scotland and Wales.
+Most of them are in the south of the UK, with three in the London area, although there are others dotted around the rest of England and Scotland.

 Many more are planned, but with a small number of hydrogen-powered vehicles on the roads, it’s a classic chicken-and-egg situation.

 Individual retailers can determine prices, but you can expect to pay between £10-15 per kilogramme for hydrogen.
 You don’t necessarily buy hydrogen in the same way as petrol or diesel but, bear with us, everything will become clear.